akankshakandul/face-detection-login-system/README.md

-# face-detection-login-system
+                            Face Detection Login System 🔐

-Face detection and face counting system using Flask and OpenCV.
+A Python Flask web application using OpenCV for face authentication, face detection, and face counting in uploaded images.